kensimon/aws-quickstart/README.md

 To deploy your own changes manually from source, you'll need to upload the contents of the `scripts` and `templates` directories to S3, and configure your CloudFormation to use those S3 URL's.

+If you're making changes to things like the Kubernetes version or anything installed in the base AMI, you'll also need to rebuild the AMI with Packer.
+See the "Local development" section below for more details.

 An example deployment:

 ```